 “The condition of the residence was so unsanitary and unsafe that city of Beaufort building and codes enforcement officials deemed it unsafe for habitation and declared the residence condemned,” the department said.

+Osborne is facing jail time and fines.
 The animals were taken by animal control to the Port Royal Veterinary Hospital.